vanshikajain331/SkyCast/README.md

 ## SkyCast-Your Personalized Weather Companion
 This web application allows users to fetch weather data for a specific city using the OpenWeatherMap API.
-The app is built using HTML, CSS, and JavaScript.
+The app is built using HTML, CSS, JavaScript and React.

 ## Table of Contents